TomasBoda/agent-lang/thesis.md

     property b = a + 2;
 }
 ```
 This example would throw an error, since there is a cycle in the property declarations.
-In order to fix this, we need to initialise a default value to one of the properties, which will be evaluated first, so that the other property can calculate its value based on the first property.
+In order to fix this, we need to assign a default value to one of the properties, which will be evaluated first, so that the other property can calculate its value based on the first property.
 ```
 agent entity 1 {
     property a = b + 1;
     property b: 0 = a + 2;
 }
 ```
-This topic concerns the topological sorting mechanism implemented in the AgentLang's interpreter, which will be explained to greater detail in the later sections.
+The above example would work, since at least one of the cyclic properties is assigned a default initial value.
+This topic, however, concerns the topological sorting mechanism implemented in the AgentLang's interpreter, which will be explained later in the thesis.

 #### 2.3.3 Global Variables
-Apart from local agent property declarations, AgentLang supports the declaration of global variables which can be reused among all agent types as constant values.
+Apart from local agent property declarations, AgentLang supports the declaration of global variables which can be reused among all agent models as constant values.
 Global variables are always declared in the top-level program scope and the best practice is to declare them before all agent declarations.

 To declare a global variable, we use the following production rule.
 ```